Nicolai Kielstrup

 Kielstrup was born in Vejle, Jutland.
 In 2003, he was present at the Junior Eurovision Song Contest in Copenhagen, as he knew one of the participants.

 In 2004, he wrote "Shake, Shake, Shake", a rap song about a nervous boy who falls in love after meeting a girl on the bus on a school field trip to a pond.
 He performed it at the MGP Junior 2005 scoring maximum points.
-His resulting participation in Junior Eurovision 2005 earned him a fourth-place finish.
+His resulting participation in Junior Eurovision Song Contest 2005 earned him a fourth-place finish.

 Personal life

 Nicolai has a little sister, Natalie, who competed in MGP, but she didn't advance to Melodi Grand Prix Nordic.